 - Maximum supported resolution: Dual [email protected]

 - Thunderbolt: Yes

 If you have a laptop with Thunderbolt ports, the Belkin TB3 Mini can prove to be a good buy.
 It isn’t very expensive and bundles a decent number of ports.
 Apart from the advantage of dual HDMI ports, you also get to 2 USB-A ports and an Ethernet port.
 When hooked to compatible HDMI cables, it can stream 4K at 60Hz.
 At the same time, you also get to harness the high-speed transfer speed of Thunderbolt 3.

 One of the advantages of the Belkin TB3 Mini is its small and discrete build, meaning you get a clutter-free setup, which doesn’t take up much space.
 All you need are some nifty cable ties and clips to keep them in place.

-Do note that if you connect heavy resource-heavy peripherals like high-res monitors and external hard drives all at the same time, you might see a drop in the performance and speed of the device.
+Do note that if you connect heavy resource-heavy peripherals like high-res monitors and external hard drives simultaneously, you might see a drop in the performance and speed of the device.